What is a post-authorisation safety study (PASS)?

 How do I report my data?

-We request you to report data on all patients treated with CAR T-cell therapies that have consented to sharing their data with the EBMT.
-Data can be reported on the cellular therapy form in ProMISe as you are used to (Login to ProMISe).
+We request you to report data on all patients treated with CAR-T therapies that have consented to sharing their data with the EBMT.
+Data can be reported on the cellular therapy form in CASTOR.
+More information on Castor can be found here.
 Moreover, we kindly ask you to comply with additional data requests to ensure completeness and quality of the data.

 When do I report data?

-- Data on patients treated with CAR T-cell therapies needs to be reported at the following time points: baseline, 100 days, 6 months and then yearly up until 15 years have passed and at that time a 15 year follow up will be conducted.
+- Data on patients treated with CAR-T therapies needs to be reported at the following time points: baseline, 100 days, 6 months and then yearly up until 15 years have passed and at that time a 15 year follow up will be conducted.

-- We ask you to report data on all patients treated with CAR T-cell therapy within one month of treatment or the follow up visits.
+- We ask you to report data on all patients treated with CAR-T therapy within one month of treatment or the follow up visits.

 Can I use my own data?

-Yes, we encourage you to use your own data that has already been entered in ProMISe in the past.
+Yes, we encourage you to use your own data that has already been entered in ProMISe and/or Castor.

 European Medicines Agency FAQs